mahipatel233/mahipatel233/README.md

 > *(More projects coming soon – currently working on Selenium and Postman-based test automation)*

-- 🔍 **E-commerce Manual Testing** – Creating test cases and bug reports for a demo shopping website
+- 🔍 **electonics E-commerce Manual Testing** – Creating test cases and bug reports for a demo shopping website
 - 🔐 **Login Automation with Selenium** – Automating login flow of a sample web app using Python
 - 🔗 **API Testing with Postman** – Testing fake API endpoints and generating CLI reports using Newman